GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 ### transform_time_series.py

 Also a simple script that aggregates the number of columns per hour from the Article_Data table.
 For this to run daily, a time filter should be put on the BigQuery query based on the current datetime.

+### deleteparquet.py

+While there are some lifecycle rules that could do this in cloud storage, I opted to create a script that gets rid of parquet files more than 10 days old.
+After awhile, the number of parquet files can become staggering and add to costs.